Dynatrace/Dynatrace-easyTravel-Ansible/README.md

 An [NGINX](http://www.nginx.org) reverse-proxy sitting in front of the Customer Frontend listening on port 80.

-Want to run our easyTravel Demo Application in Docker?
-Here's another project does

 ## Sample Usage

 1) Add the hosts you wish to into Ansible's `hosts` file